MontiCore/monticore/docs/Languages.md

   standard.
 It is intended for parsing SysML 2-compliant models.
   Well-formedness checks are kept to a minimum, because we assume to parse correctly produced SysML 2 models only.
-* MontiCore's SysML 2 is a language family that comes with a textual representation to describe SysML 2 diagrams with respect to the standard.
+* MontiCore's SysML 2 is a language that comes with a textual representation to describe SysML 2 diagrams with respect to the standard.
 * SysML 2 covers **ADs**, **BDDs**, **IBDs**, **PackageDiagrams**, **ParametricDiagrams**, **RequirementDiagrams**, **SDs**, **SMDs**,